 Internships (Part-time, temporary, unpaid internship)

-Our team seeks interns to provide essential support within each of our departments during the summer 2018 semester.
-Ideal interns will relish a significant learning opportunity that puts them at the heart of our organization, in direct support of our critical staff, as well as multi-faceted programs and events that touch on a unique collection of artifacts that celebrate the richness of Chinese history, art, culture, and the contributions of Chinese Americans.
+Our team seeks interns to provide essential support within each of our departments during the summer 2019 semester.
+Ideal interns will relish a significant learning opportunity that puts them at the heart of our organization, as well as in direct support of our critical staff and multi-faceted programs, all of which touch on a unique collection of artifacts celebrating the richness of Chinese history, art, culture, and the contributions of Chinese Americans.
 School credit can be arranged.
 Positions are available in the following areas of concentration:

 Membership and Collections Database Intern

-The Outreach and Communications intern will gain experience in the Communications department of the Museum, which oversees all of the Museum’s public relations, internal publications, flyers, and social media presence to enhance SDCHM’s image regionally and nationally.
-Specific projects include assisting with adding SDCHM events and exhibitions to numerous online media, crafting content for the Museum’s social media accounts, establishing partnerships with other community organizations for events, and helping develop content for the Museum’s newsletter.
-Candidates for an Outreach and Communications internship will have excellent writing and follow-up skills.
-Professional experience with social media and Adobe Photoshop a plus.
+The Design & Communications intern will gain experience overseeing all of the Museum’s public relations, internal publications, flyers, and social media presence to enhance SDCHM’s image regionally and nationally.
+Specific projects include adding SDCHM events and exhibitions to numerous online media, crafting content for the Museum’s social media accounts, establishing partnerships with other community organizations for events, and developing content for the Museum’s newsletter.
+Candidates for a Design & Communications internship will be expected to have excellent writing, graphic and follow-up skills.
+Creativity and willingness to learn is a must, professional experience with social media and Adobe Photoshop a plus.